wookiekim/research_questions/terms_expressions.md

 33. Homography (of an image)
 * is a transformation (3x3 matrix) that maps the points in one image to the corresponding points in the other image.

+34. acuity(n)
+* sharpness or keenness of thought, vision, or hearing.
+* "which decreases spatial **acuity** and registration accuracy"